-- Typical metrics for blogs with affiliate marketing
+- Tips for interpreting key metrics for affiliate marketing

 - Sessions: number of visits from readers in a given period